MoMA Eve

 The MoMA Eve was a handheld gaming console presented by Via at E3 2004.
 It was supposed to play PC games as well as games designed for it.
 The player would have had to purchase a SIM Card to play purchased games on it.
 The buttons look like the buttons on an average video game controller with a D-pad on the left, four action buttons on the right, one Start button in the middle, and two analog sticks.
-It had a 533 MHz processor, a 20GB hard drive for games and movies, Wi-Fi, and a CF slot.
+It had a 533 MHz processor, a 20 GB hard drive for games and movies, Wi-Fi, and a CF slot.
 It also had TV-OUT.
 The console encountered a trademark issue in mid-2004.
 The system was never released and is considered vaporware.

 Hardware

 The system used a 533-MHz Eden-N CPU, with an FSB operating at 133-MHz.

-This operated in conjunction with a 200-MHz S3 Graphics UniChrome Pro Integrated Graphics Processor and 128MB of DDR266 SDRAM.
-A 1.8" 20GB Hard drive capable of 133MB/s was used for storage.
+This operated in conjunction with a 200-MHz S3 Graphics UniChrome Pro Integrated Graphics Processor and 128 MB of DDR266 SDRAM.
+A 1.8" 20 GB Hard drive capable of 133 MB/s was used for storage.

 The system used VIA Vinyl Audio, supporting six channels.
 The system had a 1/8" jack for Headphones and one 1/8 jack for Microphone.
 The system also had a 1/8" TV out jack.
 The system included 2 USB 2.0 Type A ports The system was powered by two Prismatic Lithium-ion batteries with two slots in the console, and were hot swappable.